openannotation/annotator/doc/getting-started.rst

                      .annotator('addPlugin', 'Tags');
     });

 For more information on available plugins check the navigation to the right of this article.
-Or to create your own check the [[creating a plugin section\|Plugin Development]].
+Or to create your own check the :doc:`creating a plugin section
+<hacking/plugin-development>`.

 Saving annotations
 ------------------